Flexible working and the right to request

 Your employer may do this by either issuing a new contract setting out the new agreed terms or set out in writing the terms and expressly amending the contract with effect from a stated date.

-A reduction in hours will usually result in reduced pay, benefits and paid leave.
-You should make sure that any new terms are agreed before the change takes effect.
-If you are moving from full time to part time you should not lose out on the pro rata equivalent of terms that full time employees enjoy.
-If you do have benefits withdrawn this could amount to a form of discrimination because you are a part time worker – treatment if you are doing the same work – you should have a pro rata (or a proportion equivalent to the full time role) e.g. 3 days of a normal 5 day full time week would result in 0.6 x pay and 0.6 x holiday.
+If you do have benefits withdrawn this could amount to a form of discrimination because you are a part time worker.
+If you are doing the same work – you should have a pro rata benefit (or a proportion equivalent to the full time role) e.g. 3 days of a normal 5 day full time week would result in 0.6 x pay and 0.6 x holiday.

 If you are moving to reduced hours and pay, your workload should also reduce.
 There should not be the expectation that you will have the same output if you are on lesser hours.
-It is important to raise the issue of job design in your meeting as to how the role will be performed, you should not experience less favourable treatment because you have moved to part time hours.
+It is important to raise the issue of job design in your meeting as to how the role will be performed.
+You should not experience less favourable treatment because you have moved to part time hours.
 See our page on part time workers for more information.

 You may be asked to sign to confirm the agreement to the new terms or written variation to acknowledge acceptance.